Christchurch Central: Population centres

 The 1941 New Zealand census had been postponed due to World War II, so the 1946 electoral redistribution had to take ten years of population growth and movements into account.
 The North Island gained a further two electorates from the South Island due to faster population growth.
 The abolition of the country quota through the Electoral Amendment Act, 1945 reduced the number and increased the size of rural electorates.
 None of the existing electorates remained unchanged, 27 electorates were abolished, eight former electorates were re-established, and 19 electorates were created for the first time, including Christchurch Central.

 As the name suggests, the electorate covers the Christchurch Central City, plus several inner suburbs to the north and east of the central city.
-Since the 2008 election, the following suburbs, in alphabetical order, are at least partially located in the electorate: Avonside, Central City, Edgeware, Linwood, Mairehau, Merivale, North Linwood, Northcote, Papanui, Phillipstown, Redwood, Richmond, Shirley, St Albans, Sydenham, and Waltham.
+Since the 2008 election, the following suburbs, in alphabetical order, are at least partially located in the electorate: Avonside, Central City, Edgeware, Linwood, Mairehau, Merivale, Northcote, Papanui, Phillipstown, Redwood, Richmond, Shirley, St Albans, Sydenham, and Waltham.
 In the 2013/14 redistribution, the electorate lost Mairehau and Shirley to Christchurch East and gained more of Sydenham and Beckenham from Port Hills and more of Redwood from Waimakariri.
+In the 2025 boundary review, the electorate would gain the Addington-Spreydon suburban area from Wigram while transferring parts of Linwood-Phillipstown and Northcote to Christchurch East and Ilam respectively.